 McConnell Rule on Supreme Court Nominees

-Tell your Senators to refrain from taking action on any Supreme Court nomination until after the new Senate is sworn in January 2021.
+Let’s honor her wish!
+Tell your Senators to refrain from taking any action on a Supreme Court nomination until after the new President and Senate are sworn in January 2021.

 Emphasize that “the McConnell rule” requires listening to the voters’ input as expressed in an imminent election before the Senate can begin consideration of any Supreme Court nominee.

 A very brief history: when Justice Antonin Scalia died, the Republican Senate Majority vowed to block the confirmation process of anyone President Obama would nominate.
 They refused to hold hearings or consider confirmation of Merrick Garland to the U.S. Supreme Court.